Second DUI Defense Lawyers in Miami

 - Alcohol and /or drug evaluation and treatment

 Anyone convicted of DUI for a second time is probably aware that a second conviction will often result in higher auto insurance rates.

 Note: A second-time DUI offender convicted of DUI with a BAC of 0.15 or more, DUI with a child passenger, DUI with property damage or who is convicted of DUI with serious bodily injury or death will face even greater penalties than listed above.

 Administrative Driver's License Suspension in a DUI Case

-One of the major concerns for a person facing a Second DUI charge is the status of his or her driver's license: "Will I be able to drive, during and after this ordeal?"
+One of the major concerns for a person facing a second DUI charge is the status of his or her driver's license and if they will be able to continue to drive before, during, and after their trial.

 A temporary driving permit may be available in the aftermath of the arrest, but a person accused of DUI has only 10 days to request a formal review hearing before the Florida Board of Administrative Reviews (BAR), a division of the state's DHSMV.

 A qualified attorney who represents a person accused of a second DUI and files a request for a formal review hearing in time may be able to secure a temporary driving permit for a client while fighting to invalidate the administrative suspension.